Notre Dame's McGraw wants more women in positions of power

 "Did you know that the Equal Rights Amendment was introduced in 1967 and it still hasn't passed?" she said.
 "We need 38 states to agree that discrimination on the basis of sex is unconstitutional.
 We've had a record number of women running for office and winning, and still we have 23% of the House and 25% of the Senate."

-A frustrated McGraw is disappointed that there aren't more female leaders in.
+A frustrated McGraw is disappointed that there aren't more female leaders across the country.

 "I'm getting tired of the novelty of the first female governor of this state, the first female African American mayor of this city.
 When is it going to become the norm instead of the exception?"
 McGraw said.
 "How are these young women looking up and seeing someone that looks like them, preparing them for the future?
 We don't have enough female role models.
 We don't have enough visible women leaders.
 We don't have enough women in power."